TL;DR:

 • Burial allowance to partially reimburse the burial and funeral costs of an eligible veteran.

-• Presidential Memorial Certificate (PMC), which is an engraved certificate signed by the current president, to honor the memory of an honorably discharged deceased veteran.
+• Presidential Memorial Certificate (PMC): An engraved certificate signed by the current president, to honor the memory of an honorably discharged deceased veteran.

 • American flag to drape the casket of a veteran.